solarslurpi/OG-GrowBuddy/README.md

 I provide air flow by linking several PC fans together.
 The fans run 7/24.

 Light is provided by an LED setup.
-I don't automate lighting.
-I adjust PPFD by hand.
+Lighting is not automated.
 I guess I could set up a system that figured out the current height of the canopy and then adjusted the LED distance.
 But for now I don't.

 2. __(Doctor GrowBuddy)__ Uses camera and machine learning to aid in plant stress diagnosis.